RichardFelix/Primex_Website/README.md

 # PrimeX Website#

-This is my repository for the new website for this investment firm.
+This is my repository for the fully responsive website for the PrimeX investment firm.

 ### Tools and Technology used ###